jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 subset of the source's default options.
 See the descriptions below or the relevant source file to see the default options passed to each built-in source.

+Some options apply only to built-in sources that spawn external commands.

 ### Filetypes

 You can override a source's default filetypes as follows: